rpl23/ETF_Analysis_Trading/etf-report.md

 ### Trading Strategy Implementation

-The trading strategy employs a sophisticated approach that combines model predictions with dynamic position sizing and risk management.
+The trading strategy is an approach that combines model predictions with dynamic position sizing and risk management.
 The strategy focuses on the four best-performing ETFs (SPY, GLD, XLF, and XLK) identified through extensive backtesting and performance analysis.

 #### Signal Generation and Confidence Assessment
 The strategy begins with signal generation from the dual-model system.
 Each trade signal is evaluated based on: